What is MAIA?

 How does a directory of woman-owned businesses help achieve gender equality and tackle the gender pay gap?

 Women-Conscious Consumerism is an underutilized game-changer.
-When we, as consumers, spend our hard-earned money with women-owned businesses, we allow them to pay themselves their full worth–same for their employees!
+When we, as consumers, spend our hard-earned money with women-owned businesses, we allow them to pay themselves their full worth, – same for their employees!
 We help them grow, reinvest in their product or service, and invest in their community.
-We're also supporting businesses that have women involved at the highest levels of leadership, leading to a greater balance of gender equality.

 Nope!
 If you believe in equality on every level, you'll want to be here.
 And, we want you here too.